Exeedme/docs/docs/nft-marketplace/how-to-buy-a-soldier.md

 # How to buy a Soldier NFT?

 Before you're able to purchase any kind of NFT, you will need to make sure you have a wallet created.
 A crypto wallet, such as Metamask Wallet, stores your ETH (or other cryptocurrencies) and processes transactions on the blockchain.
 Your wallet represents a unique address that is used to complete transactions.
-In this case, your wallet will also be the holder your your new Moments NFTs.
+In this case, your wallet will also be the holder of your new Soldier NFTs.

 [Metamask](https://www.metamask.io) is one of the most popular crypto wallet browser extension and mobile app for interacting with several blockchains, and will be used as an example on this tutorial.